Could Maersk’s Zero-emissions Pledge Fail?

 One option to help out could be the liquid hydrogen fuel-gas system being developed by MAN Cryo, a subsidiary of MAN Energy Solutions.
 While at the moment it serves vessels, covering short routes, such as ferries, the company is working on scaling the technology to power larger ships.
 Just like Maersk, MAN Cryo is committed to achieving zero fossil emissions within the maritime sector by 2050.

 This is just one of many new technologies being developed for marine applications on the market.
 Many maritime service providers and innovators are looking into maximising efficiency and providing solutions to eliminate harmful emissions from shipping.
-Find out what they have already achieved by attending the 2nd Green Maritime Forum in Hamburg on 2-3 April 2019, where a number of panel discussions will be dedicated to using innovations and providing solutions for green initiatives in the industry.
+Find out what they have already achieved by attending the 4th International Green & Smart Shipping Summit in Rotterdam on 8-9 October, where a number of panel discussions will be dedicated to using innovations and providing solutions for green initiatives in the industry.